Saint Leibowitz and the Wild Horse Woman: Plot summary

 Amen's reign as Pope proves to be short-lived.
 He makes an abortive attempt to return the Church to New Rome by sending a mission of Nomads and Cardinals east.
 The convoy is turned away by Texark guardsmen.
 However, the Nomadic contingent of the convoy, being hungry and unpaid, decides to split from the Papal authority and raze the countryside around New Rome.
-Brownpony, with his entourage, are arrested by the Hannegan, Filpeo Harq, after a tense standoff in his palace.
-They are soon released under a suspended sentence of death.
+The Hannegan Filpeo Harq is compelled to come up with solutions to stop the Nomad menace.